Amazon Prime Day 2018: The best deals still available (Tuesday update)

 Fitbit Alta HR on sale, Amazfit Bip remains a great deal

-One of the best Fitbits, the Alta HR, is on sale:Get Fitbit Alta HR for $90 ($30 off)
+One of the best Fitbits, the Alta HR, is on sale for $90 -- $30 off its normal retail price:See the Fitbit Alta HR at Amazon

 Note: We had earlier reported here that the Fitbit Versa was supposed to be discounted too, but that was apparently a miscommunication.
 So do not expect a big Versa discount this week.

-That said, if you want a great smartwatch bargain, the Amazfit Bip remains an awesome "everyday low price" deal for just $70.Get the Amazfit Bip for $70
+That said, if you want a great smartwatch bargain, the Amazfit Bip remains an awesome "everyday low price" deal for just $70.See the Amazfit Bip at Amazon

 More deals: Best Amazon Prime Day smartwatch and fitness tracker deals